Praeses/GSA-ADS/README.md

 - haml - used to build html
 - scss - used to build css
 - coffeescript - used to build javascript
+- other node libs - these are used for testing. run "npm install"
 - other ruby gems - there are a couple other ruby gems to aid in development.
   Type "bundle install --path .gems" to install them